fcampelo/CAISEr/README.md

 _Adapting Algorithms for CAISEr_, and at the package documentation, particularly functions `run_experiment()` and `run_nreps2()`.

-Please send any bug reports, questions, suggestions, chocolate (to Fernanda) or beers (to Felipe - we can always hope!) directly to the package authors listed at the top of this document.
+Please send any bug reports, questions, suggestions, chocolate or beers directly to the package authors listed at the top of this document.

 Cheers,
 Felipe